microsoft/aksworkshop/_entries/02-03 challenge2-2.md

 ### Environment variables

 The Order Capture API requires certain environment variables to properly run and track your progress.
-Make sure you set those environment variables.
+Make sure you set those environment variables in your deployment (you don't need to set these locally in your shell).

   * `MONGOHOST="<hostname of mongodb>"`
     * MongoDB hostname.
-Read from a Kubernetes secret called **mongodb**.
+Read directly as a string value in the YAML.
   * `MONGOUSER="<mongodb username>"`
     * MongoDB username.
-Read from a Kubernetes secret called **mongodb**.
+Read from the Kubernetes secret you created.
   * `MONGOPASSWORD="<mongodb password>"`
     * MongoDB password.
-Read from a Kubernetes secret called **mongodb**.
+Read from the Kubernetes secret you created.

 > **Hint:** The Order Capture API exposes the following endpoint for health-checks once you have completed the tasks below: `http://[PublicEndpoint]:[port]/healthz`

 ### Tasks

-#### Provision the `captureorder` deployment and expose a public endpoint
+#### Provision the `captureorder` deployment

+**Hints**
+* Read the Kubernetes docs in the resources section below for details on how to create a deployment, you should create a YAML file and use the `kubectl apply -f` command to deploy it to your cluster
+* You provide environmental variables to your container using the `env` key in your container spec, these can use `value` to set a plain text value, or `valueFrom` and `secretRef` to read values from a Kubernetes secret (i.e. the one you created holding the MongoDB username and password)
+* The container listens on port 8080
+* The value of the MonogDB hostname i.e. `MONGOHOST`, will be dependant on the name of the MongoDB service.
+The service was created by the Helm chart and will start with the release name you gave.
+Run `kubectl get service` and you should see it listed, e.g. `orders-mongo-mongodb`
+* All services in Kubernetes get DNS names, this is assigned automatically by Kubernetes.
+You can use the short form which is simply the service name, e.g. `orders-mongo-mongodb` or the "fully qualified" form `orders-mongo-mongodb.default.svc.cluster.local`
+* Advanced: You can define a `readinessProbe` and `livenessProbe` using the `/healthz` endpoint exposed by the container and the port `8080`, this is optional

 {% collapsible %}